SEO-Ready Search Experience Checklist

 - 4. Your URLs reflect the structure of your website

-- 7. Your canonical page have unique titles and descriptions
+- 8. Your canonical pages have unique titles and descriptions

 For your website to appear in a search engine’s results, the search engine needs to be able to discover, crawl, parse, and render the key pages of your site.

 Your search result pages are directly accessible through a URL

 As users interact with your search interface, the URL should dynamically update and reflect the refinements they’ve selected, and the actions they’ve taken.

 This allows them to share links to your website, enhancing the overall usability of your search, and encouraging backlinking.

 There are clear UX benefits to this approach, but you might be concerned about content duplication.
 Isn’t this creating too many pages returning the same content?
 Aren’t dynamic URLs bad for SEO?

 Many websites use dynamic URLs.
 Even though they are harder to index than static URLs, most search engines can remove query parameters, and trace back the primary page.

 Contrary to popular thinking, dynamic URLs do not necessarily hurt your SEO.
 You should favor dynamic URLs over hiding parameters to make them look static.